 Every customer undergoes a distinct buying journey.
 Accordingly, you need to treat your consumer base.

 How do you go about that?

 Well, they didn’t say that content is king without a reason.
-So, create a content strategy that aligns well with your buyers’ journeys.
+So, create a content strategy and run campaigns for customers with key messages that align well with your buyers’ journeys.